Taylor Jolin

 28May

-Packing Sniffing with Airodump-ng
+Packet Sniffing with Airodump-ng

 Airodump-ng is part of the Airocrack-ng suite.
 It is a packet sniffer designed to capture packets while in monitor mode.